Last updated on April 10, 2025

 Thanks to the split screen Viewer, you can easily compare the processed image with its original.
 If you have selected different output formats at once, for example JPEG+TIFF+DNG, you can swap and compare the output files by clicking the arrow on the right of the “Processed” box, in order to display the list of the different output files (see the screenshot below).

-Inspect the effect of the corrections made by the DxO Optics Module, and judge the improvements in sharpness and denoising.
+Inspect the effect of the corrections made by the DxO Module, and judge the improvements in sharpness and denoising.
 You can zoom into the image at 1:1 (that is, 100%) or you can use the mouse wheel to magnify the image up to 1600% to see the finest details.

 You can use the left and right arrows on your keyboard to scroll through the images in the filmstrip.
 The checkboxes in the square thumbnails of the filmstrip let you select the images, even when you return to the Add photo screen (by clicking on the X button at the top right of the image), thus allowing you to immediately start exporting the selected images to your image editing program (see Working with processed images).